klee8/stromata/master.log.md

 ###TO DO
 quantify abundance with Salmon
 DE with DEseq2
+identify clusters
+characterise genes of interest

 ###ARCHIVED ideas
 see if there is a grass genome to map to to remove plant material?
 Ryegrass (lolium) have 45K gene set (70K set in Denmark) remove bacterial and other genes?

 ###QUESTIONS
-what is masked in the Epichloe genome assembly 'masked' fasta files? what are the unidentified samples in the illumina run? what is the estimated fragment length in salmon?
+what is masked in the Epichloe genome assembly 'masked' fasta files? - repeat-masker default library what are the unidentified samples in the illumina run? ones where the bar code couldn't be identified what is the estimated fragment length in salmon?
 How does STAR differ from bwa?
 ###Other Questions: